 What, then, is the problem?
 At rock bottom, what is the root cause?
-Flick your eye down the verses of Romans 7.
+Flick your eye down the verses of Romans 7:1-25.
 Isn't the problem obvious?
 I, me, my, mine!
 51 times in all, in this reasonably short chapter!
-No wonder that the person is bogged down in the Slough of Despond, if we may borrow the figure from Pilgrim's Progress.
+No wonder that the person is bogged down in the "Slough of Despond", if we may borrow the figure from Pilgrim's Progress.
 It's all about himself, from start to finish.
 And no reference at all to the Holy Spirit!
 There's no deliverance in self, that's for sure.
 Have you ever stood in a bucket, both feet, and tried to lift yourself off the ground?
 Absolutely impossible!

-The Apostle Paul tackles the problem, first of all, by taking up the analogy of marriage.
+The Apostle Paul tackles the problem, first of all, by taking up the analogy of marriage (Romans 7:1-6).
 Marriage, as he so rightly says, brings responsibilities as well as privileges.
-However, if a woman is married, and her husband dies, that terminates the marriage, and her responsibilities within that marriage cease.
-If she then marries again, she has entered into a new relationship, which brings new opportunities, privileges and responsibilities.
+However, if a woman is married, and her husband dies, that terminates the marriage, and her responsibilities within that marriage cease (Romans 7:2).
+If she then marries again, she has entered into a new relationship (Romans 7:3).
+This brings new opportunities, privileges and responsibilities.
 She is very unwise if she keeps harking back to the way things were in her previous marriage.
 It's over.
 She has started a new life.
-Those who received the letter would understand that principle from their experience in daily life.
+Those who received the letter would understand that principle from their own experience in daily life.
 Well, says Paul, the analogy also has a valid application in Christianity.